I start with the premise that all human disease is genetic.

-If you are being treated for depression, anxiety, or bipolar disorder but your symptoms have not improved or have only partially improved, you may be experiencing “treatment resistance.”
+If you are being treated for depression, anxiety, bipolar disorder, or OCD but your symptoms have not improved or have only partially improved, you may be experiencing “treatment resistance.”

 - My current treatment is not working as well as I had hoped

 - I am not responding that well to medication